Marketing in Nollywood: Is Dancing Now a Necessity for Film Promotion?

 Read also

-There is no doubt dance marketing has been effective, with Funke Akindele's Behind The Scene and Toyin Abraham's Oversabi Aunty hitting over one billion naira at the box office.
+There is no doubt that dance marketing has been effective, with Funke Akindele's Behind The Scene and Toyin Abraham's Oversabi Aunty hitting over one billion naira at the box office.

 Source: Instagram

-It, however, seems to work for movie stars and filmmakers for well established fanbases.
+It, however, seems to work for movie stars and filmmakers for well-established fanbases.

 This popular approach sparked conversation, with some filmmakers pointing out the growing expectation for filmmakers to perform online to sell their movies after the effort, hard work, time and money they put into the projects.